Generalised Umbral Moonshine

-{ Umbral moonshine describes an unexpected relation between 23 finite groups arising from lattice symmetries and special mock modular forms.
+\Abstract{Umbral moonshine describes an unexpected relation between 23 finite groups arising from lattice symmetries and special mock modular forms.
 It includes the Mathieu moonshine as a special case and can itself be viewed as an example of the more general moonshine phenomenon which connects finite groups and distinguished modular objects.
-In this paper we introduce the notion of generalised umbral moonshine, which includes the generalised Mathieu moonshine \cite{Gaberdiel:2012gf} as a special case, and provide supporting data for it.
-A central role is played by the deformed Drinfel'd (or quantum) double of each umbral finite group $G$, specified by a cohomology class in $H^3(G,U(1))$.
+In this paper we introduce the notion of generalised umbral moonshine, which includes the generalised Mathieu moonshine~[Gaberdiel~M.R., Persson~D., Ronellenfitsch~H., Volpato~R., \textit{Commun.
+Number Theory Phys.} \textbf{7} (2013), 145--223] as a special case, and provide supporting data for it.
+A~central role is played by the deformed Drinfel'd (or quantum) double of each umbral finite group~$G$, specified by a cohomology class in $H^3(G,U(1))$.
 We conjecture that in each of the 23 cases there exists a rule to assign an infinite-dimensional module for the deformed Drinfel'd double of the umbral finite group underlying the mock modular forms of umbral moonshine and generalised umbral moonshine.
-We also discuss the possible origin of the generalised umbral moonshine. }
+We also discuss the possible origin of the generalised umbral moonshine.}